UnderworldBlues/UnderworldBlues/README.md

 - I'm currently focusing my learning efforts on back-end technologies, with a strong emphasis on database development and management.

-- I'm driven by a desire to constantly hone my skills and build upon my knowledge, as well as an immense passion for getting hired.
+- I'm driven by a desire to constantly hone my skills and build upon my knowledge, as well as an immense passion for getting hired and making $$$.
 Please give me a job.

 ## 🛠 Technologies & Tools